frankcampos/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 PLACE CODE SNIPPET HERE

 ## About the User <!-- This is a scaled down user persona -->
--The ideal user for this application is a full-stack web development student -Everyone wants to keep track of the newly learned vocabulary.
+* The ideal user for this application is a full-stack web development student
+* Everyone wants to keep track of the newly learned vocabulary.
--The problem this app solves is that it allows users to keep track of new vocabulary, which can also be organized by language or technology.-
+* The problem this app solves is that it allows users to keep track of new vocabulary, which can also be organized by language or technology.-

 ## Features <!-- List your app features using bullets!
 Do NOT use a paragraph.
 No one will read that! -->